Malaus-io/ioBroker.dali/README.md

 With ioBroker Dali Adapter the DALI 4Net can be accessed for control and visualisation.

+On the current version you can import your Dali network into the ioBroker.
+See and control the level of your lamps.

+Coming soon will get more information in ioBroker from your Dali devices.

 ## Changelog

 ### 0.0.2
-* (Malaus) get the ID´s & States of your Dali lighting system
+* (Malaus) get and set States of your Dali lighting system

 ### 0.0.1
 * (Malaus) initial release